BalajiKs171095/mbcrump.github.io/_posts/2017-09-10-azure-tips-and-tricks13.md

 	michael@Azure:~/clouddrive/.cloudconsole$ ls
 	acc_michael.img

 Nice!
 We just found a `acc_michael.img` file.
 This is a 5 gig image that persist your home directory.
-You could have also navigated through the portal to see what was inside this file by the CLI was cooler!
+You could have also navigated through the portal to see what was inside this directory but now you under the CLI better!
+For those that want an extra challenge, go to the Azure Portal and download the Image file and explore it.
+Feel free to post comments on what you found below.

 So what about the other file called `.pscloudshell`?